TempestAethel/AuroraChronicles/Short Stories/Markdowns/The Needs We Carry.md

 ## **Understanding Each Other**

 That night, James sat alone, thinking about everything Isla had said.
 He realized something important: men and women often carry different needs.
-While he sought peace, independence, and purpose, Isla longed for connection, love, and security.
+While he sought **peace**, **independence**, and **purpose**, Isla longed for **connection**, **love**, and **security**.
 Neither was wrong.
 Both were valid.
 But they had stopped meeting each other halfway.

 The next morning, James woke up early and made Isla coffee.
 When she came into the kitchen, he pulled her into a hug.

 **“I’m sorry,”** he whispered.
 “I haven’t been listening.
 I haven’t been there for you.”